pjtunstall/a-ray-tracer-darkly/README.md

 ### Volumes

-At present, the library provides just one sort of diffuse, smoky object, `hittables::volumes::ConstantMedium`.
-(Such objects are sometimes called "volumes" or "participating media".)
-This is defined by a `Hittable` (a shape representing the boundary of the diffuse object), a `Color`, and an `f64` (density).
+In ray-tracing parlance, diffuse, smoky sorts of object are called "volume" or "participating media".
+At present, my ray tracer offers just one of these: `hittables::volumes::ConstantMedium`.
+It's defined by a `Hittable` (a shape representing the boundary of the diffuse object), a `Color`, and an `f64` (density).

 ```rust
 let density = 0.3;